kdorff/retropie-romfilter/README.md

 * Filtering and sorting your the details of your ROMs in nearly any way you can imagine
 * Delete individual ROMs

-You *can* run this directly on a your RetroPie if you install Oracle Java 8, **but I don't recommend it** as it uses a fair amount of memory.
+You *can* run this directly on a your RetroPie if you install Oracle Java 8, **but I don't recommend it** unless you are prepared to reduce the amount romfilter uses and accept the risk that the reduced system memory might keep games from running.
+I don't know how much memory these emulators require.
+I'd love some advise on this.

 I prefer to run romfilter on another machine on the same network and configure communicate with your RetroPie using the SMB shares the RetroPie automatically creates.

 # Disclaimer